MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 Set the [Image property](properties/devenv-image-property.md) to either `Sparkle` ![Shows the copilot sparkle icon](media/copilot-sparkle.png) or `SparkleFilled` ![Shows the copilot sparkle filled icon](media/copilot-sparkle-filled.png).
 These images are recognized across Microsoft products to indicate that the action is associated with copilot.

 In general, use the `Sparkle` icon.
 Reserve the `SparkleFilled` icon for special cases where you want to emphasize a specific copilot.
-For example, if there's multiple copilot actions on a page, you may want to emphasize one copilot action over the others.
+For example, if there's multiple copilot actions on a page, you might want to emphasize one copilot action over the others.

 ## Example